Newsletter No. 3 (EN)

 c) He has a provident fund set up for the benefit of his employees in Thailand.

-Generally, the provident fund is voluntarily set up by the employees and the employer in order to promote savings, so that employees retired or dismissed from work would have a means of living without depending on state’s welfare or families.
+Generally, the provident fund is voluntarily set up by the employees and the employer to promote savings, so that employees retired or dismissed from work would have a means of living without depending on the state’s welfare or families.
 The provident fund can be established by at least one employer and one employee.
 The law requires the fund to be managed by a Fund Management Company that is neither the employee nor the employer.
-For the employee, the contribution is deducted from wages at the rate not less than 2% but not exceeding 15%.
+For the employee, the contribution is deducted from wages at a rate not less than 2% but not exceeding 15%.
 For the employer, the contribution is made at the rate not less than the contribution from the employee but not exceeding 15% of wages.

-1. Income from royalties:
+1. Payment of royalties:

 3% of the payment